 Lee Klinger Lesser led Sensory Awareness workshops with Charlotte Selver.
 She has taught workshops in English and Spanish for more than 34 years.
 She also leads diversity and equity trainings, and has been developing a program to support returning veterans through sharing mindfulness and meditation practices.

 Marc Lesser is CEO of Search Inside Yourself Leadership Institute.
-He is a Zen teacher, a former resident of the San Francisco Zen Center, and former director of Tassajara Zen Mountain Center.
-He is author of Less: Accomplishing More By Doing Less.
+He was a resident of the San Francisco Zen Center and former director of Tassajara, Zen Mountain Center.
+He is the author of Know Yourself, Forget Yourself.

 Noah Levine, author of Dharma Punx and Refuge Recovery, is a Buddhist teacher and counselor.
 Trained to teach by Jack Kornfield of Spirit Rock Meditation Center in Woodacre, Calif., he is the founding teacher of Against the Stream Buddhist Meditation Society.